 - (1) Structures of multidisciplinary clinical oncology that encompass all tumor entities, with a central entry port for tumor patients.
-Integrated clinical care by a team of physicians of different disciplines. - (2) Standard operating procedures for diagnosis and treatment that reflect the current state of evidence-based oncology.
-(Are there guidelines/SOPs for the patient care pathways?
-How are these guidelines/SOPs developed?
-How are they implemented?) - (3) A centralized quality-controlled outpatient unit for chemotherapy.
+Integrated clinical care by a team of physicians of different disciplines. - (2) A centralized quality-controlled outpatient unit for chemotherapy.

 6.5 Patient Pathways